Park golf: Course

 A busy day on a Park Golf course in Miyagi, Japan.

 A "round" of park golf is 9 holes.
 The International Park Golf Association has set upper limits on the length of park golf holes and courses.
 The maximum length for an individual hole is 100 meters.
 A 9-hole course is limited to 500 meters or less.
 Because there is no lower limit, courses can be found in small corners of parks or in the fringe around parking lots.

 Equipment

 Clubs

 It is played using a club similar in appearance to a standard golf driver with a thicker, shorter shaft.
 The head on a Park Golf club is rarely varied, but the length of stick can change according to the height of the Parker.
 The club is flat, and only the most skillful Parker can hit the ball in the air.

 Balls

 The durable plastic resin balls are bright-coloured so they can be easily distinguished from a distance.
-They come in many colours but are all 60 mm in diameter and less than 100 grams.
+They come in many colours but are all 60 mm in diameter and less than 100 g.
 Balls may be made of a single or multiple components and individual manufactures' balls all perform slightly differently.
 It is not unusual to see players with several balls for use in different conditions.